slowcheet4h/pisiEventAPI/README.md

 # pisiEventAPI
-NOTE: this project requires MeowLib<br>
+NOTE: Async events requires MeowLib (only required if you are going to use AsyncEvents) <br>
 you can get it here: https://github.com/united-meows/MeowLib or<br>
 Direct Download: https://github.com/united-meows/MeowLib/releases/download/1/meowlib.jar
 <br>